The 10+ best Prime Day toy deals: Save on Lego, Radio Flyer, Nerf and more

 Come summer, nighttime is the right time for a ball game.
 We have this LED ball and the whole fam loves it — as do 14,000+ five-star fans on Amazon.
 Ages 8+.

-Keep your mathlete's brain strong with this fast-paced sequencing game.
-It has a very impressive 4.8-star rating and has long been enjoyed by families around the world.
+Keep your mathlete's brain strong with this mega-popular, fast-paced sequencing game that has long been enjoyed by families around the world.
+(The larger numbers on this game make it easier to see for us older folks.)
 Two to four players.
 Ages 8+.

 For a young artist, there's no better toy than a crayon.
 This bestselling 140-count set has all the coloring supplies they could possibly want in a convenient go-anywhere travel case.
 (And you can cross these off your school supplies list early.)